 This country inn is located in Pitec, which isn’t too far from Huaraz.
 Given its location outside of Huaraz city, this lodge provides stellar mountain views and a stunning natural ambience.
 Indeed, The Lazy Dog Inn comes highly rated.

 Of course, it’s possible to visit Laguna Paron from Caraz.
 As mentioned, it’s possible to visit Laguna Paron independently from Caraz.
 But, there are also a few tour companies in Caraz that offer Laguna Paron tours.
 We imagine these tours would be a similar price to the tours in Huaraz.
 The advantage of doing a tour from Caraz is a far shorter drive time (around 1.5 hours each-way).
 Of course, this option isn’t as common as doing a tour from Huaraz.
 But, if you’re keen on the idea of visiting Laguna Paron from Caraz, here are some of the best accommodation options.

-- Mid-range – Hotel Cordillera Blanca: another highly-rated option that’s a bit nicer than the cheaper hostels in the area.
+Another highly-rated option that’s a bit nicer than the cheaper hostels in the area.
 The rooms at Hotel Cordillera Blanca are spacious, stylish and fairly modern.
-You’ll definitely have a nice stay here.

 At the Refugio/visitor centre at Laguna Paron, you’ll find a restaurant.
 Meals are between S/5–15 ($1–3USD).
 This is a good option for lunch if you haven’t brought any with you.
 Personally, Beck and I packed our own lunch, which we enjoyed from the Mirador.
 What an awesome spot for lunch!